 Consistent with Code requirements, CHFA will send a notification to the affected jurisdiction immediately after an Application is submitted and deemed complete.
-CHFA will also send a notice to the city manager, city council member, and local housing authority if applicable.
+CHFA will also send a notice to the city or county manager, city council member or county commissioner, and local housing authority if applicable.
 CHFA will consider any comments received prior to the award decision and may contact the local jurisdiction for additional information.